It4innovations/ERCNN-DRS_urban_change_monitoring/README.md

     - [Liège](https://drive.google.com/file/d/1AP8HmaaGoy8aYPKxbeUnKczw7cxTxzKb/view?usp=sharing) [66 GB]
 2. Windowing and labeling (ready for training):
     - [Rotterdam & Limassol](https://drive.google.com/file/d/1m_yoAvV_EJ_jVThee_Djn2DpbgmRX-Kk/view?usp=sharing) [211 GB]

+# Transfer Learning
+We have demonstrated how to improve the prediction performance with a novel low-effort supervised transfer learning method.
+This method, results and collaterals can be found in the subdirectory [./transfer](./transfer/README.md).

 # Paper and Citation
 The full paper can be found at [MDPI Remote Sensing](https://www.mdpi.com/2072-4292/13/15/3000).